antonioodilon/comparing_strings/README.md

 # comparing_strings
-This function compares two strings in terms of their individual elements (chars) and their lengths.
+This program compares two strings in terms of their individual elements (chars) and their lengths.
+In case their lengths are different, the user will still be allowed to compare their individual elements, unless the iteration hits an element that differs; in the latter case, the program will terminate, and in either case the function will return false.
+If, however, the lengths are the same, then the program will start comparing the individual elements; it returns true if all the elements are equal, and false otherwise.